ModerRAS/SmartAIProxy/IMPLEMENTATION_SUMMARY.md

 The SmartAIProxy .NET implementation successfully delivers a production-ready, high-performance AI API gateway with comprehensive features including intelligent routing, security, monitoring, and fault tolerance.
 The codebase follows modern .NET practices and is fully containerized for easy deployment.

-The implementation maintains compatibility with the original Go version's architecture while leveraging .NET's robust ecosystem, tooling, and performance capabilities.
+The implementation maintains compatibility with the original version's architecture while leveraging .NET's robust ecosystem, tooling, and performance capabilities.
 With 11 passing unit tests and comprehensive documentation, the project is well-positioned for production deployment and further development.